Jay Smith (basketball): Coaching career

 Smith began his coaching career at Kent State University in 1984, earning a master's degree in Sport's Administration in 1986.
 In 1989, Smith left for the University of Michigan, the reigning Division 1 National champions, to join Steve Fisher's staff in Fisher's first full-season as head coach at Michigan.
 He returned to Ann Arbor in July 2019, accepting a role as director of player personnel and development, joining first-year head coach Juwan Howard's staff.
 Smith helped recruit Howard and the rest of the Fab Five, a group of five freshmen that led Michigan to appearances in the 1992 and 1993 NCAA Championship games.

 Smith returned to the assistant coaching ranks in 2008, joining Ray McCallum's staff at the University of Detroit Mercy, where he spent eight seasons.

 In 2024, Smith accepted a role within Stan Heath's staff as Director of Player Development at Eastern Michigan University.

-Head Coaching Career
+Head coaching career

 Grand Valley State University

 Smith's took his first head coaching job in 1996, leading Grand Valley State University to 23–6 record, winning the Great Lakes Intercollegiate Athletic Conference regular season and tournament championships and a berth into the NCAA Men's Division II basketball tournament.
 Smith left GVSU after one season, becoming the head coach at Central Michigan University.